Pease, Minnesota

 Pease is a city in Mille Lacs County, Minnesota, United States.
-The population was 242 at the 2010 census.
+The population was 238 at the 2020 census.

 History

 A post office called Pease was established in 1894, and remained in operation until 1994.
 Pease was named by railroad officials.

 Geography

+Pease is in southern Mille Lacs County, approximately 60 mi north-northwest of Minneapolis.
+U.S. Route 169 runs along the eastern border of the city, leading north 4 mi to Milaca, the county seat, and south 10 mi to Princeton.